kristofzerbe/kiko.io/source/_posts/Better-Input-Change-Event.md

 subtitle:
 ---

-Often it is important to trigger an event, after the user of your website/web app has filled but an text input.
+Often it is important to trigger an event, after the user of your website/web app has filled out an text input.
 You have to do something with the given value in JavaScript.

 The intended event for this is ``change``, which will be triggered, when the user has ended changing by leaving the input with his cursor, mostly by using the TAB key.
-This works at some degree, if there is a physical keyboard, but not really on mobile devices ... and for me is leaving the fields often too late to start the upcoming event.
+This works at some degree, if there is a physical keyboard, but not really on mobile devices ... and for me is leaving the field often too late to start the upcoming event.

 <!-- more -->